katsushi2441/airadio/README.md

 Users receive ready-to-publish audio files and RSS feeds without manual recording, editing, or voice work.

-This project focuses on clarity, automation, and practical AI-powered content generation.

 ---

 ## What this project does